chris-clifton/the_house_two/documentation/ideas.md

 - Chores have rewards and penalties
 - Chores can have subtasks (dishes = load washer, run washer, dry dishes, put away)
 - Chores can have types (checkout chores = all craft stuff put away, switches on chargers)
-- When an admin has marked a chore complete, should alert the user next time they login congratulating them for completing the chore, displaying the reward for the chore, and their current balance
+- When an captain has marked a chore complete, should alert the user next time they login congratulating them for completing the chore, displaying the reward for the chore, and their current balance

 # Rules
 - Rules have penalties and no rewards (not getting ready when asked the first time, not cleaning up after yourself, etc.)